imchell/greenlab/README.md

 Intermediate results can be found [here](experiment-runner/examples/greenlab-profiling/generated-data).

+> **Note**
-Before checking out the Green Lab Profiling, please read the following sections to install the Experiment Runner and try connecting Raspberry Pi with SSH.
+> Before checking out the Green Lab Profiling, please read the following sections to install the Experiment Runner and try connecting Raspberry Pi with SSH.

 ## How to Install Experiment Runner